MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 For more information about specific SAS releases, see [SAS Operating System support matrix](https://support.sas.com/supportos/list?requestAction=summary&outputView=sasrelease&sasrelease=9.4&platformGroup=UNIX&platformName=Linux+64-bit).
 In environments that use multiple machines, it's best to run the same version of Linux on all machines.
 Azure doesn't support Linux 32-bit deployments.

-To optimize compatibility and integration with Azure, start with an operating system image from a marketplace.
+To optimize compatibility and integration with Azure, start with an operating system image from Azure Marketplace.
 Without additional configurations, custom images may degrade SAS performance.

 #### Kernel issues and non-maskable interrupts (NMI)